yuka-with-data/Spotify-MultiPage-Streamlit/README.md

 ## Usage

-To explore Musify Analytics, simply visit our app.
+To explore rhythmGalax, simply visit the app.
 Choose an analysis from the sidebar menu and let your musical data journey begin.

 ## Note on Privacy